Asbestos

 - Pleural effusion: This is a buildup of fluid in the lining of the lungs (pleura) that causes shortness of breath and chest pain.
 Mesothelioma patients often suffer from pleural effusions.

 - Pleural plaque: Collagen (a protein made by the body) builds up around asbestos fibers in the pleura to form pleural plaque.
-The plaque is harmless and causes no symptoms.
+The plaque is harmless and causes no symptoms, but could mean you’re at risk of other illnesses.

 - Other pleural diseases: Pleural thickening, pleurisy (inflammation of the pleura), and pneumothorax (collapsed lung) can all stem from asbestos exposure.